-In 1853/54 a Flour Mill was built by local iwi.
+In 1853/54 a Flour Mill was built by Catholic Priest Father Compte in conjunction with local iwi.
 To secure water needed to power the mill, an artificial channel was cut from Te Konganui Lagoon to achieve a fall of water onto the mill-wheel.
 This led to the stream becoming known to locals as Waitārere 'copious flowing water'.